What is the Cornea?

 - Contact Lenses – as the cornea becomes more irregular and glasses no longer correct the vision adequately, contact lenses, usually toric, rigid gas permeable, hybrid or scleral ones, can be very helpful.

 - Corneal Transplant Surgery – this is required when the condition is severe and other treatments no longer provide adequate vision.
 With this surgery, your ophthalmologist will replace the distorted part of your cornea with healthy cornea tissue donated by someone who has passed away.
 Learn more about cornea transplant surgery.

 Is there anything that can be done about the keratoconus problem itself?

 - Do not rub your eyes!
 The additional mechanical stress from rubbing on a weakened cornea can make the keratoconus worse than it would be on its own.

-- Collagen Crosslinking – This is an exciting new technology that can treat and strengthen the weakened cornea to prevent stabilize it and prevent further worsening.
-A special UV light and eye drops are utilized to carry out this office procedure.
+- Corneal Cross-linking – Corneal cross-linking, also referred to as corneal collagen cross-linking, is an exciting new technology that can treat and strengthen the weakened cornea to prevent stabilize it and prevent further worsening.
+A special UV light and eye drops are utilized to carry out this minimally invasive outpatient procedure that is done in your doctor's office.
 This procedure may be recommended if your keratoconus is still worsening.
-Learn more about Collagen Crosslinking.
+Learn more about Corneal Crosslinking.